-Students also have access to the college intranet and individual home folders.
+Students also have access to the college intranet and individual home folders

-Students from years 7-12 are invited to 'Bring their own device' (BYOD) to school (netbook, IPad with some restrictions) but must complete a BYOD agreement form before they are able to access the school's wireless network.
-Students in year 7 who do not have a device may be able to obtain a college netbook for loan 24 / 7 but again must complete a Netbook User Agreement prior to obtaining the device.
+Students from years 7-12 must 'Bring their own device' (BYOD) to school (netbook, IPad with some restrictions) and must complete the Network User Agreement form before they are able to access the school's wireless network.

-All students are allocated annually a set amount for printing.
+All students are allocated a set amount for printing each year.

 Once this money has been spent the college has a "user pays" system in relation to student printing.
 Students may add credit to their printing account at any time to cover printing costs.